Conformal renormalization of scalar-tensor theories: Discussion

 Then, the same analysis was performed in conformal gravity plus renormalized conformally coupled scalar fields, which corresponds to the most general locally conformal invariant action constructed from quadratic antisymmetric contractions of Weyl-covariant tensors.
 Indeed, we showed explicitly that this theory is renormalized for Bach-flat spacetimes, which by virtue of the EOM are also stealth configurations.
 For this type of spacetimes, the action is renormalized for AlAdS spacetimes as it is proportional to the CG action.
 As a particular example, stealth configurations over the Riegert metric were considered and their Euclidean on-shell action was shown to be finite.

 In both theories, there are interesting points in parameter space where the action can be rendered trivial for certain types of metric and scalar configurations.
 In particular, for the theory that includes conformal gravity, the action vanishes at the critical point of $\alpha=\zeta$ for Bach-flat configurations.
-Analogously, the theory that includes an Einstein-AdS sector has a trivial action at the citical point of $\alpha=\zeta$ for Einstein spaces, which correspond to solutions to the EOM with a constant value of the scalar field.
+Analogously, the theory that includes an Einstein-AdS sector has a trivial action at the critical point of $\alpha=\zeta$ for Einstein spaces, which correspond to solutions to the EOM with a constant value of the scalar field.

 The fact that the action is rendered trivial implies that all asymptotic charges vanish identically, as well as the thermodynamic potential which is proportional to the on-shell action in the Euclidean section.
 This suggests a novel notion of criticality in scalar-tensor theories, which is different from the standard definition formulated perturbatively in terms of a decoupling of the massive modes of the metric from the spectrum~\cite{Lu:2011zk}.
 This notion of thermodynamic criticality corresponds to points in theory space where the ground state of the theory becomes enhanced, such that the maximally-symmetric configuration has the same free energy as an entire class of solutions.
 Thus, they form a moduli-space of vacuum configurations, which would admit spontaneous transitions between them at zero free energy cost.
 This idea was already discussed in the case of pure gravity theories, for Einstein-AdS gravity in both 4D and 6D in Refs.~\cite{Anastasiou:2016jix,Anastasiou:2017rjf,Anastasiou:2021tlv}.
 Although this point is very interesting, its full analysis requires a careful study of the thermodynamics.
-This point, along with the holographic analysis of the renormalized actions, will be studied in a follow-up paper.\footnote{For Einstein-AdS gravity, the finiteness and the well-posedness of the variational principle in terms of the holographic sources are related~\cite{Papadimitriou:2005ii}, which suggests that our scalar-tensor action will have a well defined principle, in analogy to the Einstein case.}
+The possible phase transitions, along with the holographic analysis of the renormalized actions, will be studied in a follow-up paper.